 9. Acknowledge that this is just the first step…

 Flexible working is here to stay - but this is only the beginning of the beginning.
-Let us help you create HR systems today that continue to attract and retain the talented people that will keeps your business competing and thriving whatever tomorrow brings.
+Let us help you create HR systems today that continue to attract and retain the talented people that will keep your business competing and thriving whatever tomorrow brings.

 Keep apprised of rapidly changing working models – especially those which have not been imagined yet and which will boost your business!